ivganev/Radial-Neural-Networks/README.md

 ## The file script-experiment-1-and-2.py

-In this experiment, we instantiate a radial neural network with weights W and show that projected gradient descent on the transformed network (with weights Q^{-1} W) matches usual gradient descent on the reduced network (with weights R).
+In this experiment, we instantiate a radial neural network with weights W and show that projected gradient descent on the transformed network (with weights Q^{-1} W) matches usual gradient descent on the compressed network.
 Specifically, the values of the loss function are the same in both training regimes, epoch by epoch.
-We also check the neural functions of f_W and f_R match.
+We also check the neural functions of the original and compressed networks match.

     python script-experiment-6-1-and-6-2.py

 ## The file script-experiment-3.py

 In this experiment, we instantiate a radial neural network with weights W and a somewhat large dimension vector.
-We train both the original model and the reduced model (with weights R coming from the QR decomposition of W) with usual gradient descent using a stopping value for the loss function.
+We train both the original model and the reduced model (with compressed weights coming from the QR-compress algorithm applied to W) with usual gradient descent using a stopping value for the loss function.
 We show that the reduced model achieves this low value for the loss function after less time (albeit after more epochs).

     python script-experiment-6-3.py